lukejoneslj/GeneralConferenceScraper/README.md

 - Standardization of callings like "Quorum of the 12" and "Seventy."
 - Removal of speaker titles such as "Elder," "President," "Sister," etc.
 - The cleaned data is saved in `cleaned_conference_talks.csv`.

-## Note
-Scraping and cleaning the entire set of conference talks can be time-consuming.
-It's recommended to periodically save or download your output files during the process to prevent data loss in case of session interruptions.

 ## Acknowledgments
 This code is based on the original work found in the [LDS Conference Scraper](https://github.com/johnmwood/LDS-Conference-Scraper) GitHub repository by [johnmwood](https://github.com/johnmwood).